CANADA (and U.S.) 2024

 Jacques Cartier discovered the island in 1534 and proclaimed it as "the finest land 'tis possible to see.
 Full of fine meadows and trees".

-The Treaty of Paris 1763 led to the subsequent British acquisition of Prince Edward Island and the town took the name "Charlottetown" in honour of Queen Charlotte who was the wife of George III
+The Treaty of Paris 1763 led to the subsequent British acquisition of Prince Edward Island and the town took the name "Charlottetown" in honour of Queen Charlotte who was the wife of George III.

 Charlottetown is the founding city of Canada as it was here that the convention was held that led to the unification of the Canadian States and the founding of Canada as a country.